Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 ## Points to Note:
 1. Make sure to use Python version 3.9 or above.
 2. Signature field types (such as in the previous versions of DI) are not supported in Content Understanding yet.
 Thus, during migration, these signature fields will be ignored when creating the analyzer.
-3. When training a model with a CU dataset, the content of the documents will be retained in the CU model metadata, under CU service storage specifically.
-This is different from how it is in DI.
+3. The content of training documents will be retained in Content Understanding model metadata, under storage specifically.
-4. All the data conversion will be for Content Understanding preview.2 version only.
+5. All the data conversion will be for Content Understanding preview.2 version only.